-We recognise that child on child abuse can manifest itself in many ways.
-This can include, but is not limited to: bullying, cyberbullying, sexual violence, sexual harassment, being coerced to send sexual images (sexting), teenage relationship abuse, upskirting (now a criminal offence... see below), and physical abuse.
+We recognise that child-on-child abuse can manifest itself in many ways.
+This can include, but is not limited to, bullying, cyberbullying, sexual violence, sexual harassment, being coerced to send sexual images (sexting), teenage relationship abuse, upskirting (now a criminal offence... see below), and physical abuse.

-All forms of child on child abuse are unacceptable and will be taken seriously.
+All forms of child-on-child abuse are unacceptable and will be taken seriously.

-The organisation will therefore:
+RBET-Aylesbury will therefore:

-create a protective ethos in which child on child abuse, including sexual violence and sexual harassment will not be tolerated (NB not being tolerated does not imply that perpetrators will be punished or excluded, rather the nil tolerance will be exemplified as described within Red Balloon's 'Behaviour for Learning' policy);

-- provide training for staff about recognising and responding to child on child abuse, including raising awareness of the gendered nature of child on child abuse, with girls more likely to be victims and boys perpetrators; - ensure that staff do not dismiss instances of child on child abuse, including sexual violence and sexual harassment as an inevitable part of growing up; - include within the curriculum, information and materials that support children in keeping themselves safe from abuse, including abuse from their peers and online; - provide high quality relationship and sex education (RSE), including teaching about consent; - ensure that staff members follow the procedures outlined in this policy when they become aware of child on child abuse.
+- create a protective ethos in which child-on-child abuse, including sexual violence and sexual harassment will not be tolerated (NB not being tolerated does not imply that perpetrators will be punished or excluded, rather the nil tolerance will be exemplified as described within RBET-Aylesbury's Behaviour for Learning policy); - provide training for staff about recognising and responding to child-on-child abuse, including raising awareness of the gendered nature of child-on-child abuse, with girls more likely to be victims and boys perpetrators; - ensure that staff do not dismiss instances of child-on -hild abuse, including sexual violence and sexual harassment as an inevitable part of growing up; - include within the curriculum, information and materials that support students in keeping themselves safe from abuse, including abuse from their peers and online; - provide high quality relationship and sex education (RSE), including teaching about consent: - ensure that staff members follow the procedures outlined in this policy when they become aware of child-on-child abuse.

-Where instances of child on child abuse occur, staff will ensure that both the child(ren) seen as victim(s) and those seen as perpetrators receive support.
-As per Red Balloon's Anti-Bullying and Behaviour for Learning policies, staff will seek to reach mutually beneficial outcomes through conflict resolution procedures enabling all parties to modify their behaviour and to contribute positively to the Red Balloon community.
+Where instances of child-on-child abuse occur, staff will ensure that both the student(s) seen as victim(s) and those seen as perpetrators receive support.
+In accordance with Red Balloon's Anti-Bullying and Behaviour for Learning policies, staff will seek to reach mutually beneficial outcomes through conflict resolution procedures enabling all parties to modify their behaviour and to contribute positively to the Red Balloon community.